Back to news

 Pro Search: Multi-Step Research

 Pro Search (the mode formerly known as Copilot) asks clarifying questions before it goes looking.
-Type "Tell me about AI regulation" and it comes back with "Are you interested in EU, US, or global regulations?" before running the search (AI+Automation - How Perplexity Search Works).
+Type "Tell me about AI regulation" and it comes back with "Are you interested in EU, US, or global regulations?" before running the search (AI+Automation - How Perplexity Search Works (opens in a new tab)).

 That back-and-forth makes a real difference on open-ended research.
 In our use, it was roughly 40% more useful than single-shot queries on complex topics, though that figure is our own subjective read rather than a measured result.